10+ Best Marketing Campaigns to Fuel You Inspiration

 What Oreo did:

-Oreo: What flowers do you think they're hiding in #Area51?
-DMs open
+Went to Twitter and post a short tweet with a funny joke: What flowers do you think they’re hiding in #Area51?
+DMs open.

 This is an excellent illustration of how a brand could take advantage of trendy topics or referenced news to generate excitement, customers’ engagement, likeability as well as brand awareness on social platforms.
 This is just one of Oreo’s famous campaigns that apply newsjacking strategy.